Woman dies after two-vehicle accident in Dubuque County

 Both occupants in Moss' vehicle were taken to the hospital, as well as Eigenburger.

-The passenger in Moss' vehicle, 80-year-old Mary Moss, also of Dubuque, died of her injuries.
+The passenger in Moss' vehicle, 80-year-old Mary Moss, also of Dyersville, died of her injuries.

 Westbound traffic was rerouted for about two hours while crews worked to clear up the accident.
 Officials say total damage estimate is around $30,000.